bmullan91/express-subdomain/README.md

 This can be used in tandem with the examples above.

 _Note_:
-The order in which the calls the app.use() is very important.
+The order in which the calls to app.use() is very important.
 Read more about it [here](http://expressjs.com/4x/api.html#app.use).

 ``` js
 app.use(checkUser);